ArjanKranenburg/virtual-devices/APPSTORE.md

 # Virtual Devices

-This app gives you the opportunity to add Virtual Devices to Homey that can be operated from the UI Interface and that can trigger flows.
+This app gives you the opportunity to add Virtual Devices to Homey.
+You can operate the Virtual Devices from the UI and/or use them in flows.

-Or you can add a mode and add it as a condition, e.g. to dissable multiple flows when going on Holiday.
+Or you can add a mode and add it as a condition, e.g. to disable multiple flows when going on Holiday.

 ## What works:

-Devices:
-* Switch
-* Alarm
-* Blinds
-* Hifi
-* Light
-* Security
-* TV
+* Virtual Devices: Switch, Alarm, Blinds, Hifi, Light, Security, TV

-Modes:
-* Holiday
-* Away
-* Party
-* Event
-* Quiet
-* Movie
-* Sleep
-* Relax
-* Manual
+* Modes: Holiday, Away, Party, Event, Quiet, Movie, Sleep, Relax, Manual
 * Trigger a flow
-* Use the switch' status as a condition
+* Use the status as a condition
-* Use the switch in the 'then'-column
+* Use the virtual device in the 'then'-column

 ## What doesn't: